paladin-t/bitty/docs/documents/manual.md

 * `Application.resize(size)`: resizes the application window
 	* `size`: can be one in "fullscreen", "windowed"
 * `Application.raise()`: raises the application window
+* `Application.skipFrame()`: skips one frame for flushing the application window, the primitives and other things keep running normally

 ### Canvas